 Abdominal Pain, Anxiety Attacks, Arthritis, Asthmatic Reactions, Bloating, Fluid Retention, Hypoglycemia, Breathing Difficulties, Burning Eyes, Burning Urination, Chest Pains, Chronic Cough, Chronic Fatigue, Confusion, Depression, Diarrhea, Dizziness, Excessive Thirst or Hunger, Fatigue, Flushing Face, Hair Loss, Headaches, Hearing Loss, Heart Palpitations, Hives, Hypertension, Impotency and Sexual Problems, Infection Susceptibility, Insomnia, Irritability, Itching, Joint Pains, Laryngitis, Personality Changes, Memory loss, Menstrual Problems, Migraines, Muscle spasms, Nausea, Panic Attacks, Poor Memory, Rapid Heart Beat, Rashes, Seizures, Speech Problems, Swallowing Pain, Tachycardia, Tinnitus, Vertigo, Vision Problems, Weight Gain.

 A little worrying to read for anyone with a diet soda addiction I’d imagine.
-Obviously these are just people’s reported symptoms, not scientific proof.
-Still, I find it interesting that it’s been estimated that around three quarters of the complaints about a food additive made to the FDA involve aspartame.
+Obviously these are people’s reported symptoms and side effects, not scientific proof.
+Still, it’s interesting that it’s been estimated that around three quarters of the complaints about a food additive made to the FDA involve aspartame.

 That’s a staggering number.
 Huston, do you think we have a problem here?
-No matter what your industry funded rat studies say, when you have this many people reporting problems with aspartame, isn’t it time to sit up and take notice?
-What’s going on here?
+No matter what your industry funded rat studies say, when you have this many people reporting side effects with aspartame products isn’t it time to sit up and take notice?